koenderks/digitTests/cran-comments.md

-## This is a submission for version 0.1.0
+## This is a submission for version 0.1.1
-This is digitTests version 0.1.0.
+This is digitTests version 0.1.1.
 In this version I have:

-* Implemented the first two functions and internals for the package.
+* Fixed a bug in one of the functions.

 ## Test environments
 * Windows install (on GitHub actions), R release